top of page

 Before designing screens, I wrote a complete narrative to construct our user journeys across personas

-We not only collaborated with Kroger's internal tech team but even integrated previously built tools
+We not only collaborated with Kroger's digital tech team but also integrated previously built tools

 Kroger's scale was a challenge, so we prioritized simplicity with future iterations in mind